winitzki/scall/tutorial/programming_dhall.md

 This complicated expression contains an arbitrary _dependent type_ `f` (a type that depends on a value of type `T`).
 It is not obvious how to work with types of the form `LeibnizEqual`.

-To explain that, we begin by considering an example where `T = Natural`.
+To figure that out, we begin by considering an example where `T = Natural`.
 Define the type `LeibnizEqNat` by applying `LeibnizEqual` to the `Natural` type:

 ```dhall